moorepants/learn-multibody-dynamics/motion.rst

 .. _snakeboard: https://en.wikipedia.org/wiki/Snakeboard

-:numref:`fig-snakeboard` shows what a real snakeboard looks like and :numref:`fig-snakeboard-configuration` shows a configuration diagram.
+:numref:`fig-snakeboard` shows what a real Snakeboard looks like and :numref:`fig-snakeboard-configuration` shows a configuration diagram.

 .. _fig-snakeboard: